lillianedwards/README-Generator/output/README.md

-# README-Generator
+# READ-ME Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

 A command line tool for creating quick, quality  README's.
-This tool is used solely on the command line and outputs a README.md file.
-The user is asked a series of questions via inquirer npm and the answers are saved and put into a REAADME template .
+This tool is file is used solely on the command line and outputs a README.md.
+The user is asked a series of questions via inquirer npm and the answers are put into a README template.

 #